 The fourth paradigm is much more data intensive.
-Here, scientific research is fueled by the “capture, curation, and analysis” of large amounts of information (13).
-One is often trying to find patterns in “big data” and a premium is placed on resource interoperability and statistical pattern finding.
+Here the “capture, curation, and analysis” of large amounts of information fuels scientific research (12).
+One often tries to find patterns in “big data” and a premium is placed on resource interoperability and statistical pattern finding.
 In order to fully realize the potential of this approach to science, significant investment must be made in both the computational infrastructure to support data processing and sharing as well as providing training resources for researchers to better understand, handle, and compare large datasets.

 The second key concept is the interplay between fixed and variable costs, especially with regard to their impact on the scaling behavior.
 Much of the decrease in sequencing costs has been a result of a shift between these two cost structures.
 Next-generation sequencing introduced more efficient and complicated equipment, increasing the fixed cost.
-However, this has been accompanied by a reduction of the variable costs of sequencing via lower per sample costs.
-This has encouraged the sequencing of an ever-greater number of samples in order to reduce the average cost and achieve economies of scale.
+However, a reduction of the variable costs of sequencing via lower per sample costs has accompanied this increase in fixed cost and encouraged the sequencing of an ever-greater number of samples in order to reduce the average cost and achieve economies of scale.

 The opposite shift in cost structures is beginning to occur in the context of scientific computing.
 In the past, computing operated under a similar cost structure as seen for sequencing.
 This often involved a large fixed cost associated with purchasing a machine followed by low variable costs for actual running of the machine (e.g. usually power, cooling, systems administration time).
-Cloud computing and its associated concepts such as software, platform, and infrastructure as a service removes the need for a large initial fixed cost investment (14).
+Cloud computing and its associated concepts such as software, platform, and infrastructure as a service removes the need for a large initial fixed cost investment (13).
 However, the variable costs associated with cloud computing access can be significantly higher.
-This new regime in which costs scale with the amount of computational processing time places a premium on efficient algorithms for data processing to drive down the average cost.
+This new regime in which costs scale with the amount of computational processing time places a premium on driving down the average cost by developing efficient algorithms for data processing.

-The different cost structure of this new computing paradigm will have a significant impact on how funding agencies and researchers approach data analysis.
+The different cost structure of this new computing paradigm will significantly impact how funding agencies and researchers approach data analysis.
 Traditionally, in academic settings large computing equipment expenses have been exempt from additional indirect cost fees levied by universities on smaller consumption purchases.
 Furthermore, running costs for the hardware, such as electricity and cooling required, are supported by the university at little to no cost for the individual investigator (usually from the overall pool of indirect costs).
 However, in the case of cloud computing time, universities do not consider it an equipment purchase and levy the indirect cost fees on top of the “service” purchase.
 Additionally, the cloud computing cost often incorporates the additional costs (electricity, rent, etc.) directly into the price.
 These funding schemes add to the expense of purchasing cloud-computing time compared to large purchases of computing equipment.

 The third key concept to take into account with these developments is the idea of scaling behavior in sequencing technology and its impact on biological research.
-The most prominent analogous example of this is Moore's law, which describes the scaling of integrated circuit development that has had a wide-ranging impact on the computer industry.
+The most prominent analogous example of this is Moore's law, which describes the scaling of integrated circuit development and its wide-ranging impact on the computer industry.

 Backdrop of the computer industry & Moore's law